-Management of the Company is responsible for the preparation and presentation of the annual consolidated financial statements and notes thereto, MD&A and other information contained in this MD&A. Additionally, it is management's responsibility to ensure the Company complies with the laws and regulations applicable to its activities.
+Management of the Corporation is responsible for the preparation and presentation of the annual consolidated financial statements and notes thereto, MD&A and other information contained in this MD&A. Additionally, it is management's responsibility to ensure the Corporation complies with the laws and regulations applicable to its activities.

-The unaudited condensed consolidated interim financial statements and the MD&A have been reviewed by the audit committee and approved by the Company's Board of Directors on November 29, 2023 These documents and more information about the Company are available on SEDAR at www.sedar.com.
+The audited consolidated financial statements and the MD&A have been reviewed by the audit committee and approved by the Company's Board of Directors on April 2, 2024 These documents and more information about the Corporation are available on SEDAR+ at www.sedarplus.com.